 I [name] hereby affirm that I am in possession of all rights to the photographic material and images used in my presentation "[Title of presentation]" given on [date].
 I confirm that the photographic material and images are licensed for this use or are free of third-party rights and I indemnify ISKO UK against any actions that may be taken for breach of copyright in respect of this presentation.

 When appropriate, event organisers must obtain from presenters the permission to publish their presentation and related digital material on the ISKO UK website via the statement below.

-I grant ISKO UK a licence to store and display all digital files relating to this presentation via the ISKO UK website, while retaining copyright over my intellectual property.
+I grant/do not grant ISKO UK a licence to store and display all digital files relating to this presentation via the ISKO UK website, while retaining copyright over my intellectual property.

 4. In order to guarantee authenticity of endorsement, presenters/authors should return the statements using their personal/professional email address to the Secretary at email@example.com who will store them securely online and offline.

 In addition to the above, we should emphasise via a disclaimer published on the event page of the ISKO UK website that ISKO UK is not responsible for the content of the recordings, and any views expressed in them are those of the presenters or other contributors and not necessarily those of ISKO UK.Queries regarding this policy should be directed to Sylvie Davies, ISKO UK Secretary at firstname.lastname@example.org